-Sir G. CAVE: The Home Office was not consulted.
-I understand the prosecution was undertaken in the ordinary way, as is done in ninety-nine cases in every hundred, by the police in the ordinary exercise of their duties.
+Sir GUCAVE: The Home Office! was not is no difference at all between mychone consulted.
+I understand the prosecution Friend and myselft.
+Then the breferred was undertaken in the ordinary way, as is done in ninety-nine cases in every humdred, by the police in the ordinary exer-, cise of their duties.
 My Department was not consulted, although I am not in the least saying that the police acted otherwise than properly.
-The magistrate was entitled to take into account the character of the accused, and I assume he bore that in mind.
-At all events he considered it and the penalty, so far as we know, was perfectly properly imposed by the magistrate.
-I do not see that there is any use at all in discussing the matter, a matter of the simple operation of the criminal law.
-It seems to me that many of hon. and gallant Friend's epithets, so far as they are condemnatory of my Department or of others, are entirely misplaced.
-I had better not say anything more about Mr. Morel.
-Many of us, I know, have our own opinions of him one way or the other; but, so far as I know, the general opinion of Mr. Morel has not entered into the matter-certainly it has not with me, or I believe anybody else, and I think it is hardly fair to Mr. Morel that I should endeavour to take away from the commendation of my hon, and gallant Friend as to the character of Mr. Morel, who is now undergoing the penalty for his offence, which, I want to repeat, was a very serious one in war-time.
+The magistrate was, entitled to take into account the character. of the accused, and I assume he bore that: in mind.
+At, all events he considered it and the penalty, so far as we know, was perfectly properly imposed by the magis, trate.
+I do not see that there is any use. at all in discussing the matter, a matter, of the simple operation of the criminal law, It seems to me that many of hon: and. gallant Friend's, epithets; so, far, as, they, are condemnatory of my Department. or of others, are entirely misplaced.
+I had better, not say anything more about.
+Mr. Morel. , Many of, us, I know, have our own opinions of him one way or the other, but, so far as I know, the general opinion. of Mr. Morel has not entered into the matter-certainly it has not with me, or I believe anybody, else, and I think it is hardly fair, to Mr. Morel, that, I should endeavour to take away from the commendation of my hon. and gallant Frierd. as to the character of Mr. Morel, who is now undergoing; the penalty for this, offence, which, I want to repeat, was a very serious one int war-time it testion as

 My hon.
-Friend the Member for Walsall (Sir R. Cooper) made a series of comments upon the action of the Government with regard to enemy aliens.
-He dealt first of all with the laws of naturalisation, and he quoted-I have no doubt quite correctly-from a speech which was made by me some time last year.

-Sir R. COOPER: By your predecessor.

-Sir G. CAVE: At all events, I agree with what was said, and I agree that the law needs amending-in fact, the law is to be amended.
-A Committee has sat upon the matter and has made its Report.
-Proposals have been actually made and put into the form of a Bill.
-Proposals have been sent out to our Dominions, who have a direct interest in the matter of naturalisation, especially since the passing of the Act of 1914, and I hope before long I shall have their reply and that I shall be able at no distant date to deal with what is an important matter, and which may, I think, be dealt with during the War.
-On that matter, therefore, there is no difference at all between my hon.
-Friend and myself.
-Then he referred
+Friend the Member for Walsall (Sir R. Cooper) made asseries of comments upon the action of the Government with regard to enemy aliens i Heidealt first of all with the laws of naturalisation and he. quoted-I have no doubt quite correctly ## from a speech which wass made by met some time lastzyearsich and yar concern Sir R. COOPER, By your predecessor Sir G. CAVE: Attall cevents, I agree with what was said, and I agree that the law needs amending in fact, the law is to be amended itsAp Committee has sat. upon the matter and has made its Report.
+Proposals have been actually made and, put into the forms of a Bill - Proposals have been sent out to our Dominions, who have a direct interest in the matter of naturalisation, especially since! the passiing of the Actrof) 1914, and Lyhope before; long I shall have their reply, and that, di shall be able at no distant date to deal with what sisten important matter, and which may, Arthink, be dealt with during the War.
+Om that matter, therefore, there is no difference at all between my home